gyaltsentenzin/MultipleguessinSweeper/README.md

 - If you lose, you lose a live, and if you win, you don't lose the live.
 - If you lose all three lives, the game is over.

+# Note
+This game was developed as part of group project of Object Oriented Programming Course.
+Team Member :
+Anna Czyzewski
+Ecozbel
+Tenzin Gyaltsen